cloud-awesome/cloudawesome-docs/docs/dataverse-simulate/intro.md

 # dataverse-simulate

-Mock framework to simulate Dataverse (Power Platform/Dynamics 365 CE) environments for unit testing
+Mock framework to simulate Dataverse (Power Platform/Dynamics 365 CE) environments to enable unit testing

 `dataverse-simulate` uses [NSubstitute](https://nsubstitute.github.io/) to mock all the services provided by the Dataverse API and plugin services